-The Bank has not dealt with any Forward Rate Agreements (FRA)/Interest Rate Swaps (IRS) during the year ended 31 March 2023 (Previous year - Nil (000s)).
+The Bank has not dealt with any Forward Rate Agreements (FRA)/Interest Rate Swaps (IRS) during the year ended 31 March 2024 (Previous year - Nil (000s)).

-(Rs. in 000 (Rs. in 000s, Par ticulars As at 31 March 2023 As at 31 March 2022 i) The Notional principal of swap agreements - - ii) Losses which would be incurred if counterparties failed to fulfill their obligations under the agreements - - iii) Collateral required by the Bank upon entering into swaps - - iv) Concentration of credit risk arising from the swaps - - v) The fair value of the swap book - - b) Exchange traded interest rate derivatives
+(Rs. in 000s) Particulars As at 31 March 2024 As at 31 March 2023 i) The Notional principal of swap agreements - - ii) Losses which would be incurred if counterparties failed to fulfill their obligations under the agreements - - iii)Collateral required by the Bank upon entering into swaps - - iv) Concentration of credit risk arising from the swaps - - v) The fair value of the swap book - - b) Exchange traded interest rate derivatives

-The Bank has not dealt with any Exchange Traded Interest Rate Derivatives during the year ended 31 March 2023 (Previous year - Nil (000s)).
+The Bank has not dealt with any Exchange Traded Interest Rate Derivatives during the year ended 31 March 2024 (Previous year - Nil (000s)).

-Sr. No. Particulars Amount (i) Notional principal amount of exchange traded interest rate derivatives undertaken during the year - (ii) Notional principal amount of exchange traded interest rate derivatives outstanding as on 31 March 22 - (iii) Notional principal amount of exchange traded interest rate derivatives outstanding and not "highly effective" - (iv) Mark-to-market value of exchange traded interest rate derivatives outstanding and not "highly effective" - c) Credit default swaps d) Disclosures on risk exposure in derivatives The Bank has not entered into any derivative transactions during the year ended 31 March 2023 (Previous year - Nil (000s)).
+Sr. Particulars As at 31 March 2024 As at 31 March 2023 (i) Notional principal amount of exchange traded interest rate derivatives undertaken during the year - (ii) Notional principal amount of exchange traded interest rate derivatives outstanding as on 31 March 22 - (iii) Notional principal amount of exchange traded interest rate derivatives outstanding and not "highly effective" - (iv) Mark-to-market value of exchange traded interest rate derivatives outstanding and not "highly effective" -